Deadline has been extended from July 1, 2022 to July 8, 2022

 Poster Session boards are freestanding, with a display area measuring four (4) feet high by eight (8) feet wide (1.22 x 2.44 meters).
 Push-pins are provided.

-There will be a special afternoon poster session, “Undergraduate/High School Research” on Tuesday, November 9.
-For the nineteenth year, DPP will present an outstanding poster award to a number of undergraduate students.
+There will be a designated afternoon poster session, “Undergraduate/High School Research” on Tuesday, October 18.
+DPP will present an outstanding poster award to a number of undergraduate students.
 This poster session provides an opportunity for students to present results from summer and thesis research, as well as to meet other plasma physicists, such as early career and senior researchers, and other students.

 If you have questions about the Undergraduate/High School Poster Session, please contact Saralyn Stewart.